JDGallegosDev86/Artificial_Intelligence_Ecosystem/Rule_Based_AI_System_Example/README.md

 ---

 ## Part 1: Initial Project Ideas

-### 1. Project Idea 1: Recipe Recommender
+### 1. Project Idea 1: Simple Medical Diagnostic Tool
-- **Description:** A system that recommends recipes based on ingredients the user has on hand.
-The user enters ingredients, and the system matches them to recipes using predefined rules.
+- **Description:** A system that suggests possible conditions based on symptoms the user reports.
+The user enters symptoms, and the system matches them to conditions using predefined rules.
 - **Rule-Based Approach:**
-  - The system checks for exact matches and partial matches with the ingredients required for recipes in a dataset.
+  - The system checks for exact and partial matches between the user’s symptoms and each condition’s key features.
-  - Missing ingredients are suggested for partial matches.
+  - For partial matches, it lists which symptoms are missing.
+  - Triage rules (red flags) override everything (e.g., “seek immediate care”).

+---

-### 2. Project Idea 2: Simple Chatbot
+### 2. Project Idea 2: Troubleshooting Assistant
-- **Description:** A chatbot that responds to user inputs with predefined answers.
-The chatbot simulates a conversation by identifying keywords and phrases in user inputs.
+- **Description:** A system that helps users diagnose problems with their devices, such as a computer that won’t start.
 - **Rule-Based Approach:**
-  - Responses are based on keywords such as "hello," "help," or "bye."
-  - For example, if the user says "hello," the system responds with "Hi there!
-How can I assist you?"
+  - The system applies IF–THEN rules to guide the user through possible causes.
+  - For example:
+    - IF no power light → suggest checking the power cable.
+    - IF power light on but no display → suggest checking the monitor.
+    - IF strange beeping sound → suggest a possible hardware error.
+  - The rules can expand into a decision tree where each answer leads to the next step.

+---

-### 3. Project Idea 3: Travel Packing List Generator
+### 3. Project Idea 3: Rule-Based Game AI
-- **Description:** A system that generates a packing list based on the user’s destination, climate, and trip duration.
+- **Description:** A system that provides decision-making for a simple game opponent, such as Tic-Tac-Toe.
 - **Rule-Based Approach:**
-  - The system uses rules to recommend items.
+  - The system applies strategic IF–THEN rules to decide moves.
-  - For example, if the destination is "beach" and the climate is "hot," the system suggests sunscreen, swimsuits, and sunglasses.

-### **Chosen Idea:** Recipe Recommender
-**Justification:** I chose this project because it is practical and applicable to real-life scenarios.
-It allows me to work with datasets, apply conditional logic, and create a system that provides meaningful recommendations based on user input.
+  - For example:
+    - IF the AI can win in one move → take that move.
+    - ELSE IF the opponent can win next turn → block them.
+    - ELSE IF the center is free → take the center.
+    - ELSE → pick a random corner.
+  - Additional heuristics can be added to make the AI more challenging.

 ---

+### **Chosen Idea:** Simple Medical Diagnostic Tool
+**Justification:** I chose this project because it is directly related to healthcare, which makes it meaningful and engaging.
+It demonstrates how rule-based systems can simulate expert reasoning.
+This project also challenges me to think carefully about symptom-condition mapping and clear decision rules.

+---

 ## Part 2: Rules/Logic for the Chosen System

-The **Recipe Recommender** system will follow these rules:
+The **Simple Medical Diagnostic Tool** system will follow these rules:

 1. **Exact Match Rule:**
-   - **IF** all ingredients in a recipe are found in the user’s ingredient list → **Recommend the recipe.**
+   - **IF** all key symptoms for a condition are present → **Suggest that condition.**

 2. **Partial Match Rule:**
-   - **IF** 75% or more of the ingredients in a recipe match the user’s ingredient list →
+   - **IF** at least 50–75% of the symptoms for a condition are present →
-     - **Recommend the recipe.**
+     - **Suggest the condition as a possibility.**
-     - **Suggest the missing ingredients.**
+     - **List the missing symptoms.**

-3. **Common Ingredients Rule:**
-   - Ingredients like salt, pepper, and water are considered optional and will not be counted as missing.
+3. **Red Flag Rule (Triage):**
+   - **IF** the user reports severe symptoms (e.g., chest pain, difficulty breathing, high fever) →
+     - **Override everything and recommend immediate medical attention.**

 4. **No Match Rule:**
-   - **IF** no recipes match → **Suggest adding more ingredients** for better recommendations.
+   - **IF** no conditions match → **Suggest seeking general medical advice or adding more symptoms.**

-5. **Low Ingredient Rule:**
+5. **Low Input Rule:**
-   - **IF** fewer than three ingredients are provided → **Notify the user** and suggest adding more ingredients.
+   - **IF** fewer than two symptoms are provided → **Notify the user** to enter more symptoms.

 ---